 If you’re wondering how to become a childminder you’ll need to get organised.
-In England, anyone who is paid to look after children for more than two hours each day must be registered and inspected by Ofsted.
+In England, anyone who is paid to look after children who are under 8 years old, and for more than two hours each day, must be registered and inspected by Ofsted.

 For more about becoming a childminder in Scotland or Wales contact Care and Social Services Inspectorate Wales (CSSIW) or Social Care and Social Work Improvement Scotland (SCSWIS).